litegraph-tsx/litegraph.tsx/ROADMAP.md

 ## Catch-up

+- [*] Confirmed pnpm replaces npm successfully.
+If the team agrees, we can remove package-lock.json

 - [ ] Move editor/* somewhere better?
 Open to suggestions!

 - [ ] Move eslint.config.js into tooling and still have it work

 - [ ] Implement PRs

 - [ ] Correctly apply `reversion` commits from github.com/daniel-lewis-ab/litegraph.js without borking git history

 ## Make decision on PR